cloud-elements/devportal/docs/elements/googledrive/tips.md

 ## General

 * Google Drive has a new optional parameter, mediaType, that allows you to specify the type for conversion from a native GoogleApp document.
 By default, Documents will be converted to MS Word, SpreadSheets to Excel, and Presentations to PowerPoints.
-(Ask Taylor if we need additional information)
 * Google does not return a size for any google document including: sheets, docs, slides, forms, etc because these do not take up drive storage space.
 * In order to receive every path of the file of the folder, the calculateFolderPath must be set to true.